ru4en/encrypt-decrypt/README.md

 # encrypt-decrypt
-This is a simple script for encrypt and decrypt files and folders.
+This is a simple script for encrypt and decrypt folders.

 ## How to use
+Requiments: Bash or zsh shell, git, gpg and zip.

 Clone the repo uing: `git clone [repo] `

 Useage: `./ende.sh [-e or -d] [FILE LOCATION]`